BigPolarBear1/Factorization_new/README.md

 Got an hour of work done (at 4 am in the night, restless).
 Figured out the number theory.. it does work.
 It absolutely works.
 It just becomes a trick of finding favorable quadratic coefficient combinations... such that x^2 - y*x + c = 0 mod N .. and algebraic smooth candidates generated have to be small.

 I wonder... there suddenly is this massive surge of ideas in my head... there's definitely a lot to explore here...
 I think with everything I know..
 I can make it work much better in the second degree, without having to go to higher degree polynomials...
 I feel almost certain I can.

+OOOOOH!!!
+If I group quadratic coefficients together, that require the same amount of N to be subtracted to reach 0, like I do in my uploaded quadratic sieve PoC... then from there I should be somehow be able to generate small polynomials in the second degree...
+I can see it abstractly in my head already and I feel confident that is how to do it...
+I'll need to work out the actual math though.